 This example looks at an application of cycle detection to help create a kidney donor exchange.
 Suppose someone needs a kidney transplant and a family member is willing to donate one.
 If the donor and recipient are incompatible (because of blood types, tissue mismatch, and so on), the transplant cannot happen.
-Now suppose two donor-recipient pairs A and B are in this situation, but donor A is compatible with recipient B and donor B is compatible with recipient A. Then two transplants can take place in a two-way swap, shown graphically in Figure 9.71.
-More generally, an n-way swap can be performed involving n donors and nrecipients (Willingham 2009).
+Now suppose two donor-recipient pairs i and j are in this situation, but donor i is compatible with recipient j and donor j is compatible with recipient i.
+Then two transplants can take place in a two-way swap, shown graphically in Figure 9.78.
+More generally, an n-way swap can be performed involving n donors and n recipients (Willingham 2009).

-Figure 9.71 Kidney Donor Exchange Two-Way Swap
+Figure 9.78 Kidney Donor Exchange Two-Way Swap